 Latin Third Experience = Intermediate Latin

-This intermediate Latin course is perfect for people wanting to continue from the beginners’ course or for re-establishing a past knowledge of Latin.
-It is also designed for students preparing to sit a proficiency exam.
+This intermediate Latin course is suitable for people wanting to continue from the beginners’ course or for re-establishing a past knowledge of Latin.
+Both people studying for general interest and students preparing to sit a proficiency exam in liturgy or canon law will benefit from this course.
 Classes are held both weekly during the academic term and daily during the summer term.

 We use the teaching method of Reginald Foster OCD, retired papal Latinist of forty years, directly from his book Ossa Latinitatis Sola: The Mere Bones of Latin.